gchq/Palisade-services/filtered-resource-service/README.md

 ### Akka Http Server

 The akka http-server plays a simple but key role in the service, providing both HTTP and WS endpoints for client connections (top-center of HLA diagram).
-It is not present of the above diagram as the decision flow is trivial (just a collection of endpoints, most backed by existing Spring mechanisms).
+It is not present in the above diagram as the decision flow is trivial (just a collection of endpoints, most backed by existing Spring mechanisms).
 It exposes the following HTTP REST endpoints:

 | Request Type   | Endpoint                       | Notes